ncase/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: If you're not productive you'll become a penniless parasite and your parents will say

-`bb({mouth:"small", eyes:"narrow"})`

-b: “you have brought dishonor to our family, now we have to all commit seppuku”
+b: If we're not contributing to the body of society then we're a parasite!

+b: The society-body will go to the society-doctor to get medication to kill their society-parasites and then we'll--

 ```
-bb({body:"fear", mouth:"normal", eyes:"fear"});
+bb({body:"panic", mouth:"normal", eyes:"fear"});
 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: and then you'll-

-`bb({body:"panic"})`

 b: DIEEEEEEEEEEEEEEEEEEE